KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Grant: Our deaths are for the stars and the heavens.

-Jem: Praise the stars.
+Jem: Praise the Stars.
 I'll say nothing more about it...

 Grant: Sounds good to me.

 Narrator: We entered the cavernous jaw of the labyrinth.
 I could feel my legs shaking as I took every step.
-I was ashamed of what I said
+I was ashamed of what I said.
+Mars blessed us with ambition and courage, and I faltered.

+Narrator: The walls were covered with dirt but within I could see some sort of brick.
+Grant lit the lantern and the insects created the illusion that the walls and ceiling were moving.

+Grant: Oh, nice.

+Jem: I think I'm good to die now.
+That's disgusting.

+Grant: What is THAT?

+_Initiate battle with centipede_